nodefluent/kafka-streams/README.md

 super easy API :goberserk:

-the lib is based on `sinek`, which is based on kafka-node's `ConsumerGroups` therefore it still requires a zookeeper connection (dont worry, your offset will be stored in the kafka broker)
+the lib is based on `sinek`, which is based on kafka-node's `ConsumerGroups`

 ## Port Progress Overview